mosomate/16motion/README.md

 - Drive the screw until it can hold the spacer and the bearing
 - Put an other pair of spacer and bearing in the route of the M4 screw and drive it all the way in
 - Tighten the M4 screw firmly
-- Repeat these steps for the remaining 7 positions around the carriage
+- Repeat these steps for the remaining seven positions around the carriage
 - Remove the things you used to hold the plates together

 [![Carriage assembly video](https://raw.githubusercontent.com/mosomate/16motion/main/docs/carriage_assembly_banner.png)](https://www.youtube.com/watch?v=4gjbtIjSXgw "Carriage assembly | 16Motion Video Series")
 ## Preload settings
 Here comes the tricky part.
-One rule: *No play, no too much tension!* Try to pay attension for having roughly the same tension for one pair of preload levers as you can see here:
+One rule: *No play, no too much tension!* Try to pay attention for having roughly the same tension for a pair of preload levers as you can see here:

 ![Preload comparison](https://raw.githubusercontent.com/mosomate/16motion/main/docs/preload_comparison.png)

-My best practice to set the correct amount preload:
+My best practice to set the correct amount of preload:
-- Get a piece of the extrusion the carriage made was made for
+- Get a piece of the extrusion the carriage was made for
 - Sand down the edges on one end of the extrusion
 - Slide the carriage onto the extrusion and place the extrusion on a flat surface vertically
 - Start tightening the screws of one pair of the preload levers in small increments